S-2197

 Plain Language

-Before a licensed mental health professional may use AI to record or transcribe a client's therapeutic session, the professional must provide the patient (or parent/guardian/legal representative) with written notice that AI will be used and the specific purpose of the AI tool, and must obtain affirmative written consent that is revocable at any time.
-Consent cannot be bundled into general terms of use or obtained through deceptive actions.
-This obligation applies specifically when AI is used for supplementary support involving session recording or transcription.
+Before using AI to record or transcribe a client's therapeutic session — specifically AI designed to simulate emotional attachment, bonding, or dependency, or AI companions for mental health support — the licensed professional must inform the patient (or their parent, guardian, or authorized representative) in writing that AI will be used and what its specific purpose is, and must obtain affirmative written consent that is revocable.
+Consent cannot be buried in general terms of use or obtained through deceptive actions.
+This consent requirement is a prerequisite — AI may not be used for session recording or transcription without it.

 Statutory Text